Average Per Person Giving in the Church

 Our main takeaway from this research is that as churches increase in size PPG starts to look more average—i.e., the probability of an exceptionally high or low per person giving average decreases.
 There are at least four ways this “averaging trend” may apply to your church.

-1. Giving at your church will look more like average household income in your community as your congregation grows.
+- Giving at your church will look more like average household income in your community as your congregation grows.
 While churches in affluent areas will have higher PPG than churches in poor or blue-collar communities, every city contains a unique mix of lower-, middle-, and upper-class households.
 The larger a church grows, the more its membership will look like the community in terms of income distribution.
+By contrast, smaller churches are more likely to look like a subset of the population and the income distribution of their community.

-3. Larger churches tend to attract more non-givers than smaller churches for at least two reasons (if not more): First, youth and children’s ministries draw in families.
+- Larger churches tend to attract more non-givers than smaller churches for at least two reasons (if not more): First, larger youth and children’s ministries attract more families (or youth whose parents do not attend and therefore do not give).
 Second, dynamic worship services and events tend to attract large crowds.
-Neither of these are negative phenomena, they simply tend to decrease the ratio of givers to non-givers.
+Neither of these are negative phenomena, they simply tend to dilute the number of givers in a given congregation.
 For example, while families supercharge numerical growth and generate momentum, they tend to pull-down average PPG because they add kids and youth to the non-giving side of the equation.
-Again, this is not necessarily a bad trend; nobody expects youth and children to tithe.
+Again, this is not necessarily a bad trend as nobody expects youth and children to tithe.

-4. While churches with a high PPG can be generous with programming and staffing, churches with low PPG cannot afford to waste resources.
+- While churches with high PPG can be generous with programming and staffing, churches with low PPG cannot afford to waste resources.
 Low PPG churches simply have less margin in their budget to hire new staff, offer raises, increase ministry budgets, and expand (or building new) facilities.
+While we currently don’t have the data to prove this theory, we are convinced that churches with lower PPG rely more on volunteers by necessity.
+In statistical terms, the number of volunteers relative to paid staff is likely inversely proportional to per person giving.
+This puts churches with low giving in a tough position, not only do they struggle to pay their staff but those underpaid staff are constantly scrambling to recruit and retain volunteers.

 Applying a PPG framework